Alfa Castaldi: Biography

-In the time of the 1950s, Castaldi served as a reporter and he was in close relation to Ugo Mulas.
+In the time of the 1950s, Castaldi served as a reporter, and he was in close relation to Ugo Mulas.
 Together they joined with other artists of various forms and lived what was recorded to be a bohemian lifestyle.
 Although Castaldi studied under an art critic while he was in college, the career of being a critic was not what he wanted to do because it didn't appeal to him.
-He rather became interested in reporter photography and editorials.
-That is when he began his photography interest and became a freelance with the major magazines of his time.
+He became interested in reporter photography and editorials.
+That is when he began his photography interest and became a freelancer with the major magazines of his time.